Muwatin Media Network

 Muwatin Media Network is an Arabic non-profit media network founded in Oman in 2013 by Mohammed Al-Fazari.
-It is an independent media platform that publishes content in Arabic about a range of issues dealing with democracy, politics, civil and political rights, social and cultural rights, gender rights, sexuality and may others.
+It is an independent media platform that publishes content in Arabic about a range of issues dealing with democracy, politics, civil and political rights, social and cultural rights, gender rights, sexuality and many others.

-After the arrest of its Executive director and Editor in Chief Mohammed Al-Fazari in Oman in 2014 for his political activism, and his escape to the UK seeking political asylum, Muwatin was forced to cease publishing on 14 January 2016 after the arrests and interrogations of its contributing journalists living in Oman.
+After the arrest of its Executive director and Editor in Chief Mohammed Al-Fazari in Oman in 2014 for his political activism, and his escape to the UK seeking political asylum, Muwatin, a magazine published by the network, was forced to cease publishing on 14 January 2016 after the arrests and interrogations of its contributing journalists living in Oman.

 Muwatin was officially back to publishing on May 3, 2017 on World Press Freedom Day after it was registered in London.

 History

 Muwatin (مواطن) means "citizen" in Arabic.
 The name was chosen because Muwatin is concerned with citizen issues in the Gulf and the Arab world and it seeks to establish a state of citizenship.